pooja649/Online-Blog/README.md

 - The Common Gateway Interface, or CGI, is a standard for external gateway programs to interface with information servers such as HTTP servers.
  .
 Create a cgi scirpt.
  .
 Run it on Localhost using Apache Server.

+Date: 4-Feb-2022
+<h3 align='center'>Image to video</h3>

+- To write a script throungh which images be converted into video

+Date: 5-Feb-2022
+<h3 align='center'>Introduction to frappe</h3>

+- Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the database.
+It is the framework which powers ERPNext, is pretty generic and can be used to build database driven apps.
+#### Why Frappe?

+The key difference in Frappe compared to other frameworks is that meta-data is also treated as data.
+This enables you to build front-ends very easily.
+We believe in a monolithic architecture, so Frappe comes with almost everything you need to build a modern web application.
+It has a full featured Admin UI called the Desk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box.

+ Date: 7-Feb-2022
+ <h3 align='center'>Creating Site and App & run on local server in Frappe</h3>

+ - Open the Terminal and start bench.
+ - In Second Terminal, create App by using bench new-app library_management inside Frappe-bench Directory.
+ - By using bench new-site library.test, create site inside Frappe-bench Directory.
+ - Run Site on Localhost by using library.test custom port name.

+ Date: 8-Feb-2022
+ <h3 align='center'>Creating Site and App & run on local server in Frappe</h3>